 Please note that all branding options work best on sites where users will only be added to a single LearnDash Group.
 If multiple groups are added, the logo and list will show all groups and logos for the user, which can have unpredictable results.

 With this module enabled, you can add a custom logo to a LearnDash group page, similar to how you add a featured image to a course.
 To set a logo, edit (or create) the associated group.
-On the LearnDash Group edit page, this module adds a new Branding Logo metabox where an image can be set.
+On the LearnDash Group edit page, this module uses the Featured Image metabox where an image can be set.

-Once you associate a custom logo with a group, you can then display the logo on a page by using the shortcode.
+Once you associate a custom logo with a group, you can then display the logo on a page by using the shortcode or block.
 Depending on the layout of your page, you may want to show the custom logo in a smaller size.
-This can be accomplished by including the size attribute in your shortcode, for example:
+This can be accomplished by including the size attribute in your shortcode or block, for example:

 Sizing options include full (default), large, medium, and thumbnail.
 In most cases it’s best to use a single size for all groups/logos and not worry about the size attribute.

-Note: On a group registration page (another module of the Pro Toolkit), the shortcode will display the custom logo for the associated group (even if the user is part of other groups).
-On other pages, the shortcode will show the logo associated with the current user’s group.
-If a user belongs to more than one group and each has a custom logo, the shortcode will display all logos.
+Note: On a group registration page (another module of the Pro Toolkit), the shortcode/block will display the custom logo for the associated group (even if the user is part of other groups).
+On other pages, the shortcode/block will show the logo associated with the current user’s group.
+If a user belongs to more than one group and each has a custom logo, the shortcode/block will display all logos.

 By default, group names are separated by a comma and space e.g., “Group A, Group B”.
-You can change the separator by including the separator attribute in your shortcode, for example:
+You can change the separator by including the separator attribute in your shortcode or block.
+For example: